francisengelmann/PyViz3D/README.md

 <p align="center"><img width="40%" src="docs/img/pyviz3d-logo.png" /></p>

 ----
-PyViz3D is a python package to visualize 3D scenes directly in your browser.
+PyViz3D is a python package to visualize 3D scenes directly in your browser, and create beautiful renderings with blender.

 #### Links